chandler-barlow/stock-watchlist/README.md

 ```
 ## Editing the watchlist</br>
 To edit the watchlist change the config.json file</br>
-delay is the timein minutes you'd ike the watchlist to refresh at.
+delay is the time in minutes you'd ike the watchlist to refresh at.
 If it's zero the watchlist will just run once.</br>
 Add the symbol of companies you'd like to watch in the watchlist.</br>